tiyd-rails-2015-01/tiyd-rails-2015-01.github.io/lessons/week1.md

 **Mini-Assignment 2**

-* Write a function to do XXX to more than one YYY.
+* Write a function to do XXX with more than one YYY.
 Call it 3 times for three different YYY.

 **Lecture Part 3**